threefoldfoundation/info_sdk/src/6_develop/internals/applicationserver/internals_chat.md

 ```
 - cat: used in frontend `bot_client.js` to generate the suitable slide
 - msg: question message
-- kwargs can be used for validations or any extra options to your content renderer function
+- kwargs could be used for validations or any extra options to your content renderer function